 Dublin is also about words, spoken and written.
 Dubliners respect oratory and hone it to perfection.
-From the part-time actor on the Ghost Bus Tour who relished the little shivers he sent down our spines to the barman who tartly filled the gaps in my Irish historical knowledge (a thankless task), a story told by a Dubliner is an irresistible story, one you don’t want to end.
+From the part-time actor on the Ghost Bus Tour (this is one of the fun things to do in Dublin) who relished the little shivers he sent down our spines to the barman who tartly filled the gaps in my Irish historical knowledge (a thankless task), a story told by a Dubliner is an irresistible story, one you don’t want to end.

 It may well be and although Ireland is changing, one week is not quite enough to understand social, cultural and historical intricacies.

 But I did find Dublin to be surprisingly diverse.
 I expected it to be, well, more Irish.
-Instead I overheard Serbian waitresses taking sandwich orders from Spanish au pairs and in the streets a mix of every language under the sun — 17% of Dublin's population is non-Irish.
+Instead, I overheard waitresses from Serbia taking sandwich orders from Madrid au pairs and in the streets a mix of every language under the sun — 17% of Dublin’s population is non-Irish.

-I was reminded that the city (due to Ireland’s controversially low corporate taxes) is home to the European headquarters of such companies as Google, eBay, Paypal, Microsoft, LinkedIn, Facebook... and today, Europe alone means at least 28 nationalities.
+I was reminded that the city (due to Ireland’s controversially low corporate taxes) is home to the European headquarters of such companies as Google, eBay, LinkedIn, Facebook… and today, Europe alone means at least 27 nationalities.
 Sadly, though, in Ireland – as in most of Europe – negativity towards migrants is increasing.

 No, not friendly — extraordinarily friendly — it often comes up in the top listings.
-Despite the financial drubbing the country has been experiencing, this city sings and smiles and is probably the friendliest city I’ve ever visited.
 I almost found pleasure in losing my way if only to stop people on the street and ask for directions.
 Each exchange led to a short walk together or a bit of conversation, the standard expression being an animated smile.
-In a country as economically battered as Ireland has been in recent years, a twinkle of enthusiasm was not what I expected to remember Dublin by.

 Mwaah!
 Forgive the expression but I-don’t-think-so.